Accounting / Payroll Tax Rates and Contribution Limits for 2024

 In 2024, the additional Medicare tax remains unchanged at 0.9%.
 This tax applies to wages and self-employment income over certain thresholds ($200,000 for single filers and $250,000 for joint filers).

-In 2024, the maximum contributions to traditional and safe harbor plans are as follows:
+In 2024, the maximum contribution limit to traditional and safe harbor plans is as follows:

 • Employee (age 49 or younger): $23,000, up from $22,500 in 2023.